You might have noticed by now how I'm a big fan of using network cables -- as opposed to Wi-Fi -- as a way to extend a home network.

-A Crimp tool (or a pair of scissors)
+A Crimping tool (or a pair of scissors)

 Getting your home wired: The inside of a network cable

-It’s important to be aware of these colors since each wire needs to match with that on the jack in a particular order.
+It's important to be aware of these colors since each wire needs to match the jack in a particular order.

-By the way, when running a network cable, make sure you give it some slack and then leave a lot of extra at both ends.
-You can always cut it shorter, or roll it up, but the other way around is very hard.
+By the way, when running a network cable, make sure you give it some slack and then leave some extra at both ends.
+You can always cut it shorter or roll it up, but the other way around is very hard.

 Understanding the wiring pattern

-To add a port (or a connector) to a cable’s end, you need to know the wiring pattern.
+You need to know the wiring pattern to add a port (or a connector) to a cable's end.
 There are two, including T-568A and T-568B.
-(Don’t worry about the details of these numbers.
-Consider them as proper names.)

-These are popular terminations, or pinouts, for Ethernet cables of CAT5e and higher.
-They are the specifics way to match the colors of the wires with pins of the terminal pieces (connector or port).
+These are popular terminations, or pinouts, for Ethernet cables of CAT5e and higher (CAT6a/e, CAT7, CAT8, and so on).
+They are two specific ways to match the colors of the wires with the pins of the terminal pieces (connector or port).

 Either of these patterns will work as long as you use the same at both ends.
 In this case, we have a Straight-Through Ethernet standard cable.

-(If you use T-568A at one end and T-568B at the other, you’ll make a Crossover Ethernet cable.
-This cable won’t work as the straight-through one, but it’s great to connect two devices directly without a router in between.
-Still, though, I put this part in brackets because it’s not a good idea to mix up the cable’s two ends.
-Pick one and go with it.
-Consistently!)
+If you use T-568A at one end and T-568B at the other, you'll make a Crossover Ethernet cable.
+This cable won't work as the straight-through one, but it's great to connect two devices directly without a router in between.

 Extra: How to find out if a cable uses T-568A or T-568B

-To find out if a cable uses which pattern, just take a look at its connector.
-First, flip it so that the clip side is way from you.
-Now, if the first pin is stripe green, then it’s a T-568A; if it’s stripe orange, then it’s a T-568B.
+To find out if a cable uses which pattern, take a look at its connector.
+First, flip it so that the clip side is away from you.
+Now, if the first pin is stripe green, it's a T-568A; if it's stripe orange, it's a T-568B.